robo-friends/m-explore-ros2/README.md

 ros2 launch multirobot_map_merge map_merge.launch.py
 ```

-By default the demo runs with known initial poses.
-You can change that by launching again both launch commands with with the flag `known_init_poses:=False`
+By default, the demo runs with known initial poses.
+You can change that by launching again both launch commands with the flag `known_init_poses:=False`

 Then you can start moving each robot with its corresponding rviz2 interface sending nav2 goals.
 To see the map merged just launch rviz2:
 ```